 Option 1 – Record donations through the Donate Now feature on your auction homepage

-- If you have created a Paddle Up Leaderboard and plan on displaying it during your paddle up or Fund-a-Need event, you need to have donors to give through the Donate Now option on your auction homepage rather than use Quick Sales.
+- If you have create a Paddle Up Leaderboard and plan on displaying it during your paddle up or Fund-a-Need event, you need to have donors give through the Donate Now option on your auction homepage rather than use Quick Sales.
 Only donors that donated through the Donate Now option will appear on the Leaderboard.

 Helpful Hint!
 Make sure to set your Donate Now giving levels to match the giving levels for your paddle up or fund-a-need event.
 Please note that you can implement 4 custom giving levels under Event>Web Site> Donate Now.
 Your supporters will also have the option to determine their own donation amount by selecting Other.